amanchokshi/EMBERS/README.md

 #### 4. Chronological Ephemeris

 In later stages of this analysis we will need satellite ephemeris in chronological order. `chrono_ephem.py` collates data in all the json files produced by `sat_ephemeris.py`.
 As a first step, the gps timestamps used by `skyfield`, are converted to unix timestamps, to match the format used in the rf explorer data.
 Next, the satellite alt/az ephemeris are interpolated, to match the time cadence of `align_data.py`.
 It is crutial to remember to set `--interp_freq` to be the same as that used in `align_data.py`, or just use the default of 2 Hz.
-For each 30 min observation, a corresponding sat ephem file is created in `./../../outputs/sat_ephemeris/chrono_json/` which contains all the satellite passes within that time window.
+For each 30 min observation, a corresponding sat ephem file is created in `./../../outputs/sat_ephemeris/chrono_json/` which contains all the satellite passes within the given time window.

 ```
 python chrono_ephem.py --help
 ```

 ### Beam Pointings